 When it comes to insects or other pests, it’s important to take prevention measures to avoid infestations.
 To start, investigate your home for any cracks, holes, or other potential entry points for pests.
 Make sure to seal anything you come across.
 Additionally, make sure to eliminate any sources of moisture, keep garbage cans clean, and keep the home clean as well.
 A seasonal pest prevention treatment is an excellent way to avoid infestations (and their expensive costs).

 Aptive Environmental has plenty of offices in the Northeast region to help fight any pest problems you may have.
-Our pesticides are safe and environmentally friendly.
-With a variety of services from rodent extermination to pantry pest extermination, Aptive has personalized plans for you.
+With a variety of services from rodent extermination to pantry pest extermination, Aptive has tailored plans for you.